MarcL01/RewindCSS/src/CONTRIBUTING.md

 `values` Contains the isolated suffix non-arbitrary value types.
 For example blue-500.
 `classes.ts` Contains an object of className:Properties key-value pairs.
 `types.ts` Contains all types.
-`rowind.story.tsx` A story to test your UI using hoarcekat.
+`rewind.story.tsx` A story to test your UI using hoarcekat.

 ## Class Creation Example
 To create the `w` (width) class: